Azure/azure-monitor-baseline-alerts/docs/content/visualizations/Azure Workbooks/_index.md

   ![image4](https://techcommunity.microsoft.com/t5/image/serverpage/image-id/545405i13A8ECBF9B370BB4/image-dimensions/2000?v=v2&px=-1)
   ![image4](https://techcommunity.microsoft.com/t5/image/serverpage/image-id/545407i490AE5C9D99AECEE/image-dimensions/2000?v=v2&px=-1)

-## Import Workbook Templates: quick start guide.
+## Import Workbook Templates: quick start guide
 Want to see these workbooks live in your Azure environment?
 Follow these steps to add gallery templates to your saved workbooks.

 1. Copy the raw file:
   - In the examples above, the titles of the workbooks are hyperlinks to the raw files.
 From there you can explore other workbooks in the github repo.

   ![alt text](image-7.png)